 Boil Everything Together

-- Add the rest of the ingredients and spices to the pot.
+- Pour water, vinegar, and the other ingredients and spices into the pot.

 - Bring everything to a boil and simmer for 5 minutes.